 Residential Fees

-There are a number of costs associated with our aged care homes, and getting an idea of how they impact your finances can be difficult.
+Our aged care homes have several costs, and it can be challenging to understand how they impact your finances.
 How much you pay for aged care support depends on the type of help you need, your financial situation, and the services you receive.

 If you are eligible to be in one of our residential care facilities, you may have to pay